gabops/ansible-role-papertrail/README.md

 > For more detailed information about remote_syslog2 configuration see https://github.com/papertrail/remote_syslog2/blob/master/README.md

----

-Role vars:
+*Role vars:*

-Usually you will not need to modify never any of the next values but just in case, apart of defining them I've added also the possibility of overwriting them for covering unexpected scenarios (see vars/):
+Usually you will not need to modify never any of the next values when calling the role but just in case, apart of defining them I've added also the possibility of overwriting them for covering unexpected scenarios

 | Variable | Value | Description |
 | :--- | :--- | :--- |